paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 131

-**Texto original:**
-A company is developing a file-sharing application that will use an Amazon S3 bucket for storage.
-The company wants to serve all the files through an Amazon CloudFront distribution.
-The company does not want the files to be accessible through direct navigation to the S3 URL.
-What should a solutions architect do to meet these requirements?

-**Tradução:**
 Uma empresa está desenvolvendo uma aplicação de compartilhamento de arquivos que usará um bucket Amazon S3 para armazenamento.
 A empresa deseja servir todos os arquivos por meio de uma distribuição do Amazon CloudFront.
 A empresa não deseja que os arquivos sejam acessíveis por navegação direta na URL do S3.
 O que um arquiteto de soluções deve fazer para atender a esses requisitos?